Sihanouk Trail: (1971–1975)

 As had occurred at the end of the 1968 Tet Offensive, the North Vietnamese logistical network was improved and expanded in the wake of the incursion.
 Due to the loss of its Cambodian port access, Hanoi established the 470th Transportation Group to control and coordinate its Cambodian supply operations.
-PAVN had already begun this expansion in 1968 by building a new "Liberation Route" from Laos into Cambodia.

 The new route turned west from Muong May, at the southern end of Laos, and paralleled the Kong River into Cambodia.
 Eventually, this network extended past Siem Prang and reached the Mekong River near Stung Treng.
 The next step was the seizure of the town of Kratié, in east-central Cambodia, on 5 May.
 The 470th cleared the population out of the Mekong River town and turned it into its administrative headquarters.
 PAVN base areas to the east were fed by Kratié while men and supplies headed for the Mekong Delta region of South Vietnam were now circled westward, around Phnom Penh, through the foothills of the Cardamom Mountains and then east again to cross the border.

 On 20 August 1971, Lon Nol (now president) launched Operation Chenla II in an effort to open communications between Phnom Penh and the nation's second largest city, Kompong Thom.
 The two cities had been isolated from another for more than a year by the Khmer Rouge.
 FANK was initially successful, but the Khmer Rouge backed by the PAVN launched a counteroffensive and annihilated the government forces.
-By the end of the year the government was facing approximately 40,000 Khmer Rouge, who had taken on most of the ground fighting against the government.